kuantele/CSCI596_Final_Project/README.md

 Comparing the above two graphs, we can see that using 30 threads will create a huge amount of overhead in ALPR.triain(), the model training process.
 Hence, we tried the following idea and it turned out to be the best result we can get.

 ### Single-Threaded Training, Multi-Threaded Recognition (ALPR2.java)
+We found utilizing multiple threads for training the same font iteratively proved to be redundant and time-intensive.
 Finally, we decided to use one single thread to train the model to reduce the overhead while still using multi-threads to recognize the plates.
 The result is as follows:

 | # of threads | Time(ms)           |